lle/boostedBattery/deadMCU.md

 At this point, it can be concluded that the MCU died.

-I really wanted to try out the new procedure from u/jonataubert (https://github.com/jonataubert/RLOD_B2XR).
+I really wanted to try out the new procedure from @jonataubert (https://github.com/jonataubert/RLOD_B2XR).

 It is with great disappointment that I have to tag out of the reverse engineering game of the BB XR.